ZhiweiZhen/COVID-19_NASA/README.md

 This is a Pytorch implementation of Geometric Deep Learning Models for the task to uncover hidden patterns in Covid-19 with  integrating NASA’s satellite observations.

 # Requirement
-pyTorch
+pyTorch <br />
-tqdm
+tqdm <br />
-numpy
+numpy <br />
 networkx

 # Training

-To run the experiment, set the dictionary to folder CODE.
+To run the experiment, set the dictionary to folder "CODE" and create the folder "OUTPUT".
 ```
 python3 <model_name>.py
 ```
+All experiments results can be found in folder "OUTPUT"

 # DATA